Scholar of race and performance

 Although she is frequently labeled a “Shakespeare scholar,” a more adequate label for Ayanna Thompson is something closer to a “performance race scholar.”
 Thompson’s research employs historicist, theoretical, pedagogical, and practical lenses to ask how race operates in performance and as a performance.
 Her books range in topic from the history of blackface performances in the US and UK to the history of inclusive casting on Shakespearean stages to practical pedagogical strategies for creating student-centered classrooms.

-Because of her wide-ranging interests, she is on the editorial boards of numerous scholarly journals and university press series.
+Because of her wide-ranging expertise, she is on the editorial boards of numerous scholarly journals and university press series.
 Thompson served as the President of the Shakespeare Association of America, was one of Phi Beta Kappa’s Visiting Scholars, a member of the Board of Directors for the Association of Marshall Scholars, and in 2021 she was elected to the American Academy of Arts and Sciences.
-Thompson is an Associate Scholar and the chair of the Royal Shakespeare Company’s Research Board, and was recently elected to the Folger Shakespeare Library Board of Governors.
+Thompson is an Associate Scholar and the chair of the Royal Shakespeare Company’s Research Board, and is a member of the Folger Shakespeare Library Board of Governors.

 Research funding

-Ayanna Thompson is the recipient of many grants and research awards totaling just under $5 million.
-She is the PI on projects funded by the Mellon Foundation, the Hitz Foundation, the Presidential Strategic Initiative Grant at ASU, and the Arizona Community Foundation.
+Ayanna Thompson is the recipient of many grants and research awards, totaling just over $7 million.
+She is the PI on projects funded by the Mellon Foundation, the Hitz Foundation, the Henry Luce foundation, the Presidential Strategic Initiatives at ASU, and the Arizona Community Foundation.
 She is the Co-PI on projects funded by SSRC-NEH, the Mellon Foundation, and the Institute for Humanities Research at ASU.

 Public work